adamfbentley/cursor-brain/README.md

 # Cursor Brain

-Windows desktop assistant for explaining code from any app on screen.
+Windows desktop assistant for explaining code from any environment on screen.

 ## Current MVP